Clinton-Davis/focus_fitness/README.md

 They are ordered, newest to oldest.

 - **Members Blogs**
-Underneath the Category selection box is the Members blogs, a list of all the user member’s blogs shows up here.
+Underneath the Category selection box, is the Members blogs, a list of all the user member’s blogs show here.

 <details>
 <summary>Blog List Wireframes (Click for image)</summary>